Ramji Londonwaley: Plot

 The police become more and more suspicious that this is a fake marriage and refer the matter to the consulate.
 The embassy invites both Ramji and Samira for an interview, for which they start preparing by getting to know each other better.
 By this time, Ramji finds out more about the cunning, shrewd character of Jai (the lawyer) in a chance meeting at the bus stop with Jai's ex-wife.
 The lady explains how Jai had promised her so many things and then suddenly deserted her and her son—for which she will seek revenge on him for abandoning his family.
 Ramji explains this all to Samira, and Samira also meets with Jai's ex-wife.
 In the meantime, constant stalking by the police forces Samira and Ramji to stay/live together to avoid detection by authorities.
 Samira is deeply troubled with the rural mannerisms of Ramji.
 To break the ice, Ramji cooks delicacies for Samira and wins her heart.
 Gradually, Samira also realises that Jai is merely fooling around with her life and doesn't really love her.

 Meanwhile, Ramji is not able to send the dowry installments as promised, and his sister's in-laws throw her out of the house.
-Ramji's sister desperately calls Ramji, and Samira answers the call and handles the situation by sending all the money received for the fake marriage in her and Jai's joint account to her and making sure her long-time friend is taken care of.
+Ramji's sister desperately calls Ramji, and Samira answers the call and handles the situation by sending all the money received for the fake marriage in her and Jai's joint account to her and making sure her long-time friend, Pappu is taken care of and marries her.
 Unfortunately, in their final interview with the consulate, Ramji blurts out more than he is asked at the interview at the immigration office, gets caught, gets his application rejected as a result and is forced to return to India (due to being an illegal entrant).
 However, as Ramji is preparing to be deported, good news comes: Ramji wins a cooking competition (which Samira had enlisted him for) and thus wins more money and employment opportunities at the Ritz Hotel.

 Ramji however decides not to stay in UK.
 He explains to Samira that he will use his £50,000 competition money to build an English school in his village so no one will be illiterate.
-Samira decides to join Ramji in his return to India.
+Samira decides to join Ramji in his return to India and married him.
 After 10 months, his restaurant is ready in India.
 His sister is happy and now has just had a baby.
 In the meantime, they are all waiting for a mystery guest to inaugurate the restaurant.
 This turns out to be Amitabh Bachchan, and the movie ends with Bachchan cutting the ribbon.